Atlantic Highlands High School: History

 The final high school facility was constructed in 1920 with a designed maximum of 450 students.
 By the time the new regional high school was set to open, the building was serving an enrollment of 800 students in kindergarten through twelfth grade.
 The 1962 graduating class was the 65th in school history.

-The school closed in June 1962 and was replaced the next school school year by Henry Hudson Regional High School, which also served students from Atlantic Highlands and Highlands.
+The school closed in June 1962 and was replaced the next school year by Henry Hudson Regional High School, which also served students from Atlantic Highlands and Highlands.